holoviz/panel/doc/tutorials/basic/layouts.md

 ## Displays using `pn.panel`

-Layouts will automatically display objects using `pn.panel`.
+Layouts automatically display objects using `pn.panel`.

 Run the code below: